 Students who wish to register for eLearning courses should (1) contact the Office of Admissions to gain acceptance to Mississippi Delta Community College, (2) consult with an advisor to discuss course and technical requirements.
-After completing these steps, the student is ready to register for courses. eLearning courses are added manually to a student's MDCC class schedule, thus causing a delay between when a student registers and when the courses actually appear on their MDCC class schedule.
-Students may check their MDCC class schedule in My Banner.
+After completing these steps, the student is ready to register for eLearning courses offered by MDCC through Banner.
+If a student wants to take a class from another community college his or her advisor will fill out an online form which goes to the eLearning office.
 If there are any problems with their registration, the eLearning office will contact the student via phone or email. eLearning students pay fees according to the same procedures as traditional students; however, a \$25 per semester credit hour fee is assessed.